Platformatory/platformatory.github.io/_events/2024-04-bengaluru-streams-april.md

 _About the talk:_ We'll explore the challenges of tightly coupled messaging queues and the financial and operational inefficiencies they introduce, such as over-provisioning and migration headaches.
 We'll introduce MQ Abstraction as a solution that decouples application code from specific messaging infrastructures, enabling seamless interaction and standardizing configurations for optimal performance.
 Through a quick overview of its architecture and benefits, we'll discuss how MQ Abstraction simplifies messaging queue interactions, promotes scalability, and reduces costs.

+- **Solving for Real-time in modern ecommerce: A primer on challenges, opportunities and solutions**

+_Speaker:_ **Ashwin Venkatesan, Platform Engineer @ Platformatory.io**

+_About the talk:_ Customer experience is the real driver of innovation.
+And there's no harder challenge for CX than in the face of large scale ecommerce.
+This talk focuses on where streaming fits in, along with our experiential tidbits of working with over half a dozen top retailers.
+We will specifically talk through<br>
+• Inventory Awareness (and why real-time inventory is crucial)<br>
+• How dynamic pricing is the final frontier of personalization<br>
+• Optimizing costs of commerce: advertising, shipping and with predictive insights on fresh data trends

 ### Speakers

 - {:.speaker-name} Ramiz Mehran <br> <span class="speaker-description">Software Architect at Meesho</span>
+- {:.speaker-name} Ashwin Venkatesan <br> <span class="speaker-description"> Senior Consultant at Platformatory working mainly on Apache Kafka and Kubernetes.
+Ashwin has done multiple projects building scalable data pipelines incorporating Apache Kafka in production scenarios.
+He also dabbles in Data science and Machine learning in his free time.
+His hobbies include traveling, cooking, and following Manchester United : )</span>

 <br>
 _More talks TBA soon!_